Masonic Auditorium and Temple

-Conspiracy theorists, jazz aficionados and anyone exploring immigrant roots must know the Masonic Auditorium.
+Conspiracy theorists, rock aficionados and anyone exploring immigrant roots must know the Masonic Auditorium.
 Built as a temple to...

 The only Nob Hill mansion to survive the 1906 earthquake and fire is this neoclassical brownstone, which despite its grandeur lacks...